trustbit/nix-data-science-vm/README.md

 ## Trustbit Nix Data Science VM

-Status: public access for Jan 26 2023, but not open source.

 This repository contains sample code for the Trustbit Data Science VM.
 It demonstrates how to **quickly launch a secure and flexible work environment for data scientists in a cloud**.
 This allows them to get started on a project in a familiar and powerful environment that can be tailored to their needs.

 Why is this important?